Dana-Farber Cancer Institute

 Harvard Medical School

 Jean Zhao is Professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School and Dana-Farber Cancer Institute (DFCI).
-Dr. Zhao’s research centers on understanding kinase signaling pathways in cancer.
-She has pioneered a new front in understanding signal transduction by integrating genetics and pharmacological approaches, thus changing the way we think about important problems in the targeted therapy of cancer.
+Dr. Zhao’s research focuses on understanding kinase signaling pathways in cancer.
+She is a pioneer in understanding signal transduction by integrating genetics and pharmacological approaches, thus changing the way we think about important problems in the targeted therapy of cancer.
 Specifically, she has conducted seminal work to determine distinct roles of isoforms of PI3K in the normal physiological functions and in the pathogenesis of cancer.
 Her work laid a foundation for the new field of targeting isoforms of PI3K in cancer and guided the design of current clinical trials of PI3K inhibitors for cancer patients.
-Dr. Zhao is a leader in the systems and functional approaches to targeting kinases in cancer, and has identified a number of novel oncogenic kinases and lead compounds, providing the groundwork for innovative therapeutic interventions.
+Dr. Zhao is a leader in the systems and functional approaches to targeting kinases in cancer and has identified several novel oncogenic kinases and lead compounds, providing the groundwork for innovative therapeutic interventions.
 More recently, she is leading a major effort to establish patient-derived models of metastatic breast cancer.
-This work is designed to investigate the molecular and genetic basis for this disease and the mechanisms of drug resistance in order to translate fundamental preclinical findings into novel and improved therapeutic strategies for patients.
+This work is designed to investigate the molecular and genetic basis for this disease and the mechanisms of drug resistance to translate fundamental preclinical findings into novel and improved therapeutic strategies for patients.
 Dr. Zhao’s honors and awards include Career Development Awards from NIH/NCI, V Scholar Award and Starr Foundation Award.
-She is a member of Committee for Women Faculty and Executive Committee for Research at DFCI, and serves as Co-Leader of the Breast Cancer Program at Dana-Farber/Harvard Cancer Center.
+She is a member of Committee for Women Faculty and Executive Committee for Research at DFCI and serves as Co-Leader of the Breast Cancer Program at Dana-Farber/Harvard Cancer Center.